-When shopping, keep in mind that the kind of windows you buy will affect your home’s appearance, the amount of light admitted, your comfort, energy savings, and how long the windows last.
+As you shop, remember the kind of windows you buy will affect your home’s appearance, the amount of light admitted, your comfort, and energy savings.
+Plus, some windows last longer than others.

-Check salespeople’s claims about energy savings with comparisons we make in our article on energy efficiency and consulting EfficientWindows.org.
+Check sales claims about energy savings with the comparisons we make in our article below on energy efficiency and by consulting EfficientWindows.org.
 For information on durability, check the results of Consumer Reports’ tests.
 Also compare warranties.

 Obtain several price quotes.
 Our undercover shoppers found big price differences.
-For example, for one window replacement job our shoppers received quotes from area companies that ranged from $2,370 to $5,225.
+For example, for one window replacement job they received quotes from area companies that ranged from $3,680 to $5,712.